maieryo/maieryo.github.io/_pages/team.md

   Project: *Metacognitive Instruction, Learner Psychology, and Engagement in Classroom Speaking*

 - **Juni Kabe** (2024—) <br>
-  Project: *Learner Engagement in Task Repetition: The Impact of Learner-Generated Content and L2 Grit*
+  Project: *Learner Engagement in Task Repetition: The role of Learner-Generated Content and L2 Grit*

 - **Salvador Xiongfei Wang** (2024—) <br>
   Project: *Effects of Talker Variability on Second Language Vocabulary Learning: A Classroom Study*